 What Jordan is saying is that when we have specific doubts about what we’re trying to do, and then find our confidence in ourselves completely demolished when someone criticizes us by citing those exact same doubts, it’s possible that we haven’t actually thought our goal through all the way, or that we need to shift gears and try going in another direction.

-As long as our goals are driven from an ethical standpoint to enhance the world, or to ease suffering, Jordan believes it will be harder for the criticism to dismiss your goal rather than helping you flesh out your strategy to achieve it.
+As long as our goals are driven from an ethical standpoint to enhance the world, or to ease suffering, Jordan believes it will be harder for the criticism to dismiss your goal rather than help you flesh out your strategy to achieve it.

 From my experience, helping another person and being generous is one of the most satisfying things we can do — and it’s one of the main reasons I have this podcast.
 I was interested to hear Jordan’s perspective on this considering he’s helped millions of people either directly through his clinical sessions, or indirectly through his videos, books, and courses.